“Rootbeer amps are my sketchbook dreams turned rock n’roll machines.”

 I’ve also seen how modern, profit-hungry and short-sighted measures like circuit-board-mounted jacks and tube sockets, ribbon cables, half-soldered connections, and “just enough to get by” rated resistors and components ensure the amp spends more time in the repair shop than on the stage.

 This glaring lack of sustainability and quality fuels Rootbeer Audio.
-Instead of doing it cheaply and quickly, we overbuild, obsess over the smaller details, and use the highest quality components, techniques, and craftsmanship possible.
+Instead of doing it cheaply and quickly, I overbuild, obsess over the smaller details, and use the highest quality components, techniques, and craftsmanship possible.
+Every amp and pedal that comes out of my shop has been thoroughly tested, poked, prodded, and played with.

-We aren’t repackaging the classic amps and calling them our own, but rather carefully interpreting and preserving the circuits of the past, while evolving them for the present and the future.
+I’m not just repackaging classic amps and calling them my own, but rather carefully interpreting and preserving the circuits of the past, while evolving them for the present and the future.

-Thank you for taking the time to check out Rootbeer Audio, and we hope you’ll give one of our amps a try and see the difference for yourself.”
+Thank you for taking the time to check out Rootbeer Audio, and I hope you’ll give one of my amps a try and see the difference for yourself.

 - Matt Manhire - owner/designer/builder of Rootbeer Audio